Pukar77/AI-Research-Agent/README.md

 ## 📄 License

-MIT License - feel free to use for any purpose.
+Feel free to use for any purpose.

 ---